cliosight/Docs/README.md

 A detailed explanation for creating and managing tables, forms, reports, dashboards and triggers.

 ## SQL interface for structured data ##
 Cliosight will support the top database servers like MySQL, Postgres, and MS SQL.
-Also Amazon Dynamo DB, Azure Cosmos DB and other cloud services like BigQuery.
+Also Amazon Dynamo DB, Azure Cosmos DB and other cloud services like Google BigQuery.
 With our SQL interface, users can perform all possible analytical operations in both in-house and remote databases.
 We will also expand to other sources like distributed ledgers in future releases.